|

 Quick Spell

-want to check and click the spell check button.
-Only the highlighted
+paragraph you want to check and click the spell check button.

 |